 A select list of past and current clients:

-Whether you are a publisher, art director, self-published author or a business looking to improve their online presence, email me to discuss your upcoming project!
+Whether you are a publisher, art director, self-published author or a business, email me with a few details to discuss your upcoming project!